Monday, 24 March 2025

 So thanks to Ange and his imploding fortunes our record will stand for at least another season, maybe two – unless Man Utd, lurking dangerously, yet again win the Cup before deciding to sack their manager anyway.

 A final thought before we sit back to enjoy the rest of the competition with bragging rights intact.
-Has anyone ever calculated the most goals CONCEDED in the FA Cup?
+Has anyone ever calculated the most goals CONCEDED?
 Now wouldn’t that be a double!

 Strewth mate